gridsome/gridsome.org/blog/2019-08-25-gridsome-07/index.md

 ## Custom App.vue

+**App.vue** is the file that wraps your whole website or app.
 Gridsome usually adds a `App.vue` automatic in the background.
 This can now be overridden by having your own `App.vue` file in your `src` directory.
 Overriding it is useful if you want to have a **layout that is shared across all your pages.** Or if you want to have a `<transition>` component around the `<router-view>`.

 Here is an example: